6 January 2026

 Structure A “Bullish Harami” followed by a third confirming bullish candle.
 A “Star” (small candle) sandwiched between a long bearish and a long bullish candle.

-Psychology Shows an immediate rejection of lower prices as buyers step in inside the previous day’s range.
-Shows a moment of total market indecision or a “pause” before the reversal.
+Psychology Shows an price moves away from lower levels as buying activity may increase inside the previous day’s range.
+Shows a moment of period of indecision or a “pause” before the reversal.

 Confirmation The 3rd candle must close above the high of the 1st bearish candle.
 The 3rd candle must close at least halfway into the body of the 1st bearish candle.